dannyude/pong-game/EMAILREADME.md

-An Email sender
-A short code on how to send Email's using, smtplib.
+## A project simple Email project from Free code academy.